Associate Professor Nichole Georgeou

 Nidhi Wali, HDR Representative, HADRI

-Nidhi is Senior Research Officer at HADRI.
+Nidhi is HDR rep for the HADRI HDR group.
 She holds a Master’s degree in Development Studies from University of Sussex, UK, and is presently pursuing her Doctor of Philosophy research at Western Sydney University focussing on “Child malnutrition in South Asia”.
 Nidhi was the Senior Research Officer at HADRI, WSU.
 She has experience of working in India and Australia on issues of public health, nutrition and community mobilisation.
 In India, she has worked with the national government, as well as with international organisations such as CARE, Public Health Resource Network and UNICEF.
 Her work is primarily focussed on promoting community mobilisation and participation strategies for improved maternal and child health and nutrition outcomes.
 She worked on applied research projects and developed and delivered context relevant trainings across remote rural parts of India.
 In Australia she has worked with vulnerable migrant communities on issues of settlement, health and access to services.
 Presently, Nidhi’s research work is across public health, nutrition, and development studies.
 Her research interests include research methodologies across social sciences, public health and nutrition.

 HADRI Members and Adjunct Research Fellows

 Dr Archana Voola

 Archana is a social policy researcher who holds a PhD in Policy Studies from Sydney University.
 Her PhD focussed on gender inequalities in microfinance, comparing problem representations in India and Australia, and her current research interests include gender, marketplaces, poverty and inequality.
 Archana’s research is underpinned by her passion to be a voice for the voiceless and focuses on the experiences of vulnerable groups such as ultra-poor women, financially excluded people, and people experiencing food insecurity and/or domestic violence.
 Her work has contributed to publications on marketing strategies for social impact, gender equality strategies, anti-poverty program evaluations, comparative social policy and the United Nations’ Sustainable Development Goals.
 Archana's work has been published in journals such as European Journal of Marketing, Third Sector Review, Australian Journal of Social Issues, Social Business and The International Education Journal: Comparative Perspectives.